Let us help to answer some commonly asked questions!

 How long will we stay at the birthing center afterwards?

 Typically stay at the birth center for 2-4 hours after the birth.
-During that time, the birth assistant looks after you and your baby and provides detailed instruction and support.
+During that time, we look after you and your baby and provides detailed instruction and support.
 We will assist with breastfeeding and perform an initial examination for your newborn.
 Families may remain at the birth center for up to 8 hours after delivery if a longer recovery is needed.

 Following discharge, a midwife will see you and your baby at the birth center at 2-3 days after birth, at 2 weeks after the birth, and at 6 weeks.
 These visits include both postpartum care for you and newborn care for your baby.